Entertainment industry sex trial: Weinstein connection to accused revealed to jury

 A witness who has been in the entertainment industry for several decades told the jury that court proceedings such as the trial would make it near impossible for someone like the accused to get work.

-"Studios are very risk adverse - they want to do the right thing and be seen to do the right thing."
+"Studios are very risk averse - they want to do the right thing and be seen to do the right thing."

 He said people like him who ran teams of staff had a "moral and ethical" responsibility around employee safety.